 The Marist College ring is considered a symbol of academic achievement; therefore, certain academic requirements must be met before a student can order one.
-A student is eligible to order a ring at the end of the sophomore year provided he or she has completed 45 credits and is registered as a full-time student.
+A student is eligible to order a ring at the end or the sophomore year provided they have completed 45 credits and are registered as a full-time student.
 Transfers who have completed 60 credits at another institution are eligible to order a ring.
 However, before they can receive their rings, they must have completed one semester and must be in good standing at Marist.
 For further information, contact the Office of Student Affairs, Rotunda 388, Ext.
 2517.